 You may also find that you have less energy and less desire to do anything, whether it’s at work, at home, or with family and friends.
 Everything in life besides your grief may just feel like it’s too much.

 This is a normal part of the grieving process.
 Out of the intensity of the grieving process comes change.
 You may find that you were doing things or spending time with people before your loved one died that you just don’t have any interest in anymore.
 While this sounds like it’s negative, the grieving process forces us to reevaluate our own lives and keep what’s most important and leave behind what’s not.

-Not having interest in previous activities or people you use to do things with doesn’t mean you don’t like them.
+Not having an interest in previous activities or people you use to do things with doesn’t mean you don’t like them.
 All it means is that you’ve had the time to think about what means the most to you in the time you’ve got left before you do.

 But grief also has different types that you may experience as you go through the grieving process.
 They may be hard to deal with, but there are ways to cope that make them easier.

-One type of grief you will probably experience is the loss of dreams and hopes you had for you and your loved one that had not been realized yet.
+One type of grief you will probably experience is the loss of dreams and hopes you had for yourself and your loved one that had not been realized yet.
 This kind of grief is disorienting and can leave you feeling bewildered, disconnected, and wrestling with the idea that it’s not fair.

-A second type of grief can be losing your sense of identity through a role or attachment.
+The second type of grief can be losing your sense of identity through a role or attachment.
 Many spouses and parents experience this type of grief when they lose a spouse or a child because they are no longer what they were before their loved one died.
-This results in profound lost sense of self.
+This results in a profound lost sense of self.